hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 ### Overview of Findings

 After peaking in early 2020, Tekora's sales have continued to decline, with significant drops in 2022.
-Key performance indicators have all shown year-over-year decreases: order volume by 40%, revenue by 46%, and AOV by 10%.
-While this decline can be broadly attributed to a return to pre-pandemic normalcy and/or competition pressure, Tekora can benefit from restructuring product offerings and enhancing loyalty programs to increase customer lifetime value.
+Key performance indicators have all shown year-over-year decreases: revenue by 42%, order volume by 36%,  and AOV by 9%, largely due to post-pandemic market normalization and competitive pressures.
+Tekora can benefit from optimizing product offerings, targeting best-performing regions, and enhancing loyalty programs to increase customer lifetime value and sustain revenue growth.

 # Insights Deep Dive